 Starter Grant funding

 Starter Grants are predominately for new investigators embarking on their research career.
 Grants are for a maximum of $20,000 and awarded for a period of 12 months.
-THE FUNDING ROUND IS NOW CLOSED AND WILL OPEN IN APRIL 2015.
+THE FUNDING ROUND IS NOW OPEN AND WILL CLOSE ON FRIDAY 15TH MAY 2015.

 Capacity Building Grants